akbarpourmaryam/FineTunedGPT-2MentalHealthStreamlitApp/README.md

-# Fine Tuned GPT-2 for Streamlit mental health App
+# Fine Tuned GPT-2 for Mental Health - Streamlit App
 This repository contains a fine-tuned GPT-2 model and a Streamlit app (`app.py`) for question answering related to mental health.
 Follow the instructions below to set up and run the app on your local machine.